 I am currently a postdoctoral researcher at UAntwerp and KULeuven.
 In October 2019, I started doing interdisciplinary research with a team of social psychologists from Agnes Moors’ Lab at KULeuven on implicit bias and implicit racism.
 I received a Postdoctoral Fellowship from the FWO (Flemish Research Foundation).

-I took a break from this project during the academic year of 2020-2021, because I received the British Society of Aesthetics Postdoctoral Award, to do research on fiction, emotion and implicit attitudes at Birkbeck College (University of London).
+I took a break from this project during the academic year of 2020-2021, because I received the British Society of Aesthetics Postdoctoral Award.
+I did research on fiction, emotion and implicit attitudes at Birkbeck College (University of London).

 I was a postdoctoral researcher at Thumos, which is part of the Swiss Center for Affective Sciences, at the University of Geneva (2018-2019).
 I received a Postdoctoral Swiss Government Excellence Scholarship to do research on emotion and implicit bias.